 Six months after our daughter was born, I craved both moving my body and an hour away from being a mother to two young souls.
 I joined a yoga class in Bristol where we were living.
 The memories came flooding back.
 My body remembered - beyond time and space - that this was for me, had always been for me.

-That was 9 years ago.
+That was a decade ago.
 I’ve had a dedicated practice ever since.
 It’s been a journey of self study and teachers in many forms.
 It’s my honour and privilege to share what I have learned so far.

 For those interested in my formal training / qualifications.
 I have completed the ‘Yoga in Depth’ course at Bristol City Yoga, a Yoga Alliance accredited 225 YTT through Siddhi Yoga International in Rishikesh (not far from my Himalayan yoga experience) and am currently enrolled in Yin Yoga, Chakras, and Ayurveda Certification courses with them.
 I’ve attended a Shamanic Energy Healing course, received my Masters in Psychology of Education and have an insatiable interest in all aspects of wellbeing.